safex/sails/README.md

     1. css - folder for css
     2. img - images
     3. js - simple js and json files
-3. setups - files thar are used for diferent kind of setups ( routers, env ...)
+3. setups - files thar are used for diferent kind of setups ( routers, env ...)git add .
 4. src
     1. actions - folder reserved for redux actions
     2. components - folder for react components